n2qzshce/ham-radio-sync/CONTRIBUTING.md

 unit-testable manner.
 * Line endings are CRLF.
 * Implementations of classes should have methods in the same order.
+* Use f-strings and single quoted strings where possible.

 ### Required development software
 * Python 3.8